List of characters in mythology novels by Rick Riordan: Jason Grace

 Jason is often described to be very handsome and attractive.
-He has blond hair, electric blue eyes, and a scar above his upper lip, which is said to be from his attempt to eat a stapler at age two.
-By the age of fifteen, he has earned the rank of praetor and leads the legion with his longtime partner, Reyna who eventually falls in love with him.
-Jason also coordinated the Roman camp's attack on the Titan force prior to the events of The Lost Hero: he led an assault against Mount Tamalpais/Othrys, a Titan stronghold near San Francisco, and defeated the Titan Krios in combat by himself.
+He had blond hair, blue eyes, and a scar above his upper lip due to him attempting to eat a stapler at the age of two.
+By the age of fifteen, he had earned the rank of praetor and led the legion with his longtime partner, Reyna who eventually falls in love with him.
+Jason also coordinated the Roman camp's attack on the Titan force prior to the events of The Lost Hero: he led an assault against Mount Tamalpais/Othrys, a Titan stronghold, and defeated the Titan Krios in combat.
 Piper McLean describes Jason as a very rule- and duty-oriented person, though Terminus describes him as a "rule-flouter”.
-Of all the characters in the series, Jason is the one who struggles the most with the differences between the Greek and Roman perspectives.
-When the Argo II is stuck in North Africa, he must choose one identity or the other; he decides to consider himself a Greek, despite his parentage, and is subsequently unable to command a legion of Roman ghosts.
-During The House of Hades, it is revealed that Jason has plans to return to Camp Jupiter to improve it with things he learned at Camp Half-Blood, such as giving the fauns (the Roman equivalent of a satyr) more rights and responsibilities.
+During The House of Hades, it is revealed that Jason has plans to return to Camp Jupiter to improve it with things he learned at Camp Half-Blood.
 Later, during The Blood of Olympus, Jason decides to consider both the Greek and Roman traditions as part of his heritage.
 He becomes the Pontifex Maximus, a role which sees him travel between Camp Half-Blood and Camp Jupiter to build shrines for every god and goddess in the pantheon.

-He is killed during The Burning Maze by the Roman Emperor Caligula after sacrificing himself to save Piper, Apollo, and Meg.
-His death is avenged by Frank Zhang in The Tyrant's Tomb with Frank telling Caligula that it's for Jason.
+Jason is killed due to a spear stabbing him between his shoulder blades during The Burning Maze by the Roman Emperor Caligula after sacrificing himself to save Piper, Apollo, and Meg.
+His death is avenged by Frank Zhang in The Tyrant's Tomb with Frank telling Caligula that it is for Jason.
 Jason is given a state funeral in New Rome overseen by Apollo.
 In The Tower of Nero, Nico senses that Jason has likely moved on to either Elysium or been reborn.